 Picture this – you’re just about to drink your morning cup of tea or coffee, only to be greeted with an unpleasant taste due to limescale buildup in your kettle.
 This is a common issue many people face, and due to limescale buildup, your taste buds and kettle functionality are affected.

-It’s vital to maintain your kettle and remove limescale buildup regularly.
-To help people save money and learn how to care for their kettle, we have compiled this handy guide with our best tips on descaling a kettle.
+To help people save money and learn how to care for their kettles, we have compiled this handy guide with our best tips on descaling a kettle.

 So... what is limescale?